 - The names of the seasons

-- The months that are associated with each season
+- The months that are associated with Autumn

-- The changes that take place across the four seasons
+- The changes that take place throughout Autumn

-- The weather associated with each season and how day length varies
+- The weather associated with autumn and how day length varies.

 Faith and Wonder Learning

-We will be looking at the topic of Incarnation and exploring why Christmas is important to Christians.
+We will be looking at the topic of Incarnation - exploring the question, ‘Why is Christmas important to Christians?’

 We will be learning about Programming and exploring the Bee-Bots.

-We will be continuing to focus on gymnastics during Indoor PE and learning ball skills during Outdoor PE.
+We will be continuing to focus on invasion games, centered around a fairground theme.
 We have also been enjoying completing the Daily Mile.